Publication Ethics

 Preprint Policy

-We allow researchers to submit papers that have been previously posted as preprints.
-At Science, Engineering and Technology journal, we recognize the value of preprints in promoting open access to research findings and facilitating rapid dissemination of new information.
-By allowing preprints, we aim to contribute to the advancement of science by facilitating the open sharing of research findings while maintaining rigorous peer review standards.
+Science, Engineering and Technology journal recognize the value of preprints in promoting open access to research findings and facilitating rapid dissemination of new information.
+Researchers are allowed to submit articles that have been previously posted as preprints.
+By endorsing preprints, we aim to foster scientific progress by facilitating the transparent sharing of research findings while upholding rigorous peer review standards.
 Therefore, authors can share their preprint anywhere at any time and posting a preprint is not generally considered plagiarism, as long as the original authorship and source of the preprint are properly credited.

-When submitting a manuscript that has been posted as a preprint, authors must provide a citation to the preprint in the cover letter or manuscript text.
-This can be done by providing the preprint DOI or URL, along with any relevant additional information.
-The peer review process will evaluate the submitted manuscript independently, and the existence of a preprint will not influence the review process.
+When submitting a manuscript previously disseminated as a preprint, authors are required to include a citation to the preprint in the cover letter.
+This citation should include the preprint's DOI or URL, supplemented by any pertinent additional information.
+The peer review process will evaluate the manuscript independently, with the existence of a preprint having no bearing on the review procedure.
 However, reviewers and editors may consider feedback and discussions that have taken place on the preprint.

-If accepted for publication, we encourage authors to link from the preprint to their formal publication via its Digital Object Identifier (DOI).
+Upon acceptance for publication, we encourage authors to establish a link from the preprint to their formal publication via its Digital Object Identifier (DOI).

 Policy for Fundamental Errors in Published Works